Istabraq: 2000/2001

-He made his reappearance at Leopardstown for the December Festival Hurdle.
+Istabraq made his reappearance at Leopardstown for the December Festival Hurdle.
 He battled with Moscow Flyer before he fell at the last.
 This was the first time Istabraq fell.
 The race was won by Moscow Flyer.
 After the race winning jockey Barry Geraghty said "I thought I had Istabraq beat going to the last, I was the only one going in the right direction."
 Istabraq's jockey Charlie Swan however said "He was tired but he always finds something, however, he's always been vulnerable in those sort of conditions.
 He felt well and as good as ever during the race."
 On his next start, Istabraq won but this time Moscow Flyer fell.
 In Istabraq's next start, Istabraq again fell at the final flight, with Moscow Flyer the winner.
 After Istabraq won the AIG Europe Champion Hurdle near the end of January he was the odds on ante post favourite for the 2001 Champion Hurdle.
 However before the 2001 Cheltenham Festival, cases of foot-and-mouth disease started to appear in Britain.
 The festival was therefore abandoned.

 2001/2002

 Istabraq reappeared the following season to defeat Bust Out by a head in the December Festival Hurdle.
 In the 2002 Champion Hurdle Istabraq was the favourite of the 15 runners.
 However Swan pulled him up after 2 hurdles.
 The race was won by Hors La Loi III.
 After the race Swan said "I jumped the first and his action went.
 I jumped the second and thought he might get a bit better but he didn't and I just thought, for the good of the horse, to pull him up".
-Istabraq was later found to have pulled muscles in his back.
-Istabraq was retired after the race.
+Istabraq was found to have a tendon injury after the race and was retired.

-Retirement
+Retirement and death

-After retirement Istabraq was moved to Martinstown home of owner J. P. McManus.
+After retirement Istabraq was moved to Martinstown, home of owner J. P. McManus.

+Istabraq died at Martinstown Stud on 25 July 2024, at the age of 32.

+Legacy

+His main trainer, Aidan O'Brien, considered Istabraq "the horse of a lifetime" who was like a member of his family and a "mystical character" on account of his legacy.